US Made Supply

 Temperature Tiers: What Works Where

-Heat-resistant sealants fall into three clear tiers.
+Silicone sealants fall into two clear tiers within their elastomeric range.
 Picking a product from the wrong tier is the most common failure mode.

 Temp RangeProduct TypeChemistryStays Flexible?Paintable?